Man Utd captain Maguire responds to Keane’s lack of leadership jibe | Goal.com

 Man Utd captain Maguire responds to Keane’s lack of leadership jibe

-Manchester United captain Harry Maguire has refuted claims from Roy Keane suggesting that the Red Devils lack leadership within their ranks.
+Manchester United captain Harry Maguire has rejected claims from Roy Keane suggesting that the Red Devils lack leadership within their ranks.

 A skipper from the club’s illustrious past has taken a dim view on current struggles for consistency.